Connecticut Association of Athletic Directors

 Amendments and Miscellaneous

-Section 1.
-Amendment by Member: These Bylaws may be altered, amended or repealed by a two-thirds majority vote of members present at the annual meeting, following review and recommendation by the Board of Control.
+Section A. Amendment by Member - These Bylaws may be altered, amended or repealed by a two-thirds majority vote of members present at the Annual Meeting, following review and recommendation by the Board of Control.

-Section 2.
-Fiscal Year: The fiscal year of the Corporation shall end on June 30 in each year.
+Section B. Fiscal Year - The fiscal year of the Corporation shall end on June 30 in each year.